baeksnip/BlockCompanyDomains/README.md

-(The "domains list" is incomplete, collaborations are accepted)
+(The "domains list" are incomplete, collaborations are accepted)

 #  DomainsCompanys